GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

     2/17/20

-        []
+        set up a post request function on the frontend js and it sends a request to my api via axios

+        [*] set up axios to send a post request for a new user to be added to DB

+    2/18/20

+        I added some css to make my home good enough to work on the function side for while

+        [*] create sign in form
+        [] create signup function on frontend js

 TODO:

-        [] set up axios to send a post request for a new user to be added to DB

-        []create sign in frontend page

         [] create a logout of current device and log out of all devices buttons